keptn-contrib/prometheus-service/README.md

       response_time_p95: histogram_quantile(0.95, sum by(le) (rate(http_response_time_milliseconds_bucket{handler="ItemsController.addToCart",job="$SERVICE-$PROJECT-$STAGE-canary"}[$DURATION_SECONDS])))
     ```

-* To store this configuration, you need to add this file to a Keptn's configuration store.
-This is done by using the Keptn CLI with the [keptn add-resource](https://keptn.sh/docs/0.14.x/reference/cli/commands/keptn_add-resource/) command (see [SLI Provider](https://keptn.sh/docs/0.14.x/quality_gates/sli-provider/) for more information).
+* To store this configuration, you need to add this file to a Keptn's configuration store, e.g., using the [keptn add-resource](https://keptn.sh/docs/0.14.x/reference/cli/commands/keptn_add-resource/) command:

+    ```console
+    keptn add-resource --project <project> --service <service> --stage <stage> --resource=sli.yaml --resourceUri=prometheus/sli.yaml
+    ```

 ---

 Within the user-defined queries, the following variables can be used to dynamically build the query, depending on the project/stage/service, and the time frame:

-- $PROJECT: will be replaced with the name of the project
+- `$PROJECT`: will be replaced with the name of the project
-- $STAGE: will be replaced with the name of the stage
+- `$STAGE`: will be replaced with the name of the stage
-- $SERVICE: will be replaced with the name of the service
+- `$SERVICE`: will be replaced with the name of the service
+- `$DEPLOYMENT`: type of the deployment (e.g., direct, canary, primary)
-- $DURATION_SECONDS: will be replaced with the test run duration, e.g. 30s
+- `$DURATION_SECONDS`: will be replaced with the test run duration, e.g. 30s

 For example, if an evaluation for the service **carts**  in the stage **production** of the project **sockshop** is triggered, and the tests ran for 30s these will be the resulting queries: